Astra-Alliance/astra-alliance.github.io/_posts/2015-09-03-review-framework.md

     </tr>
     <tr>
 		<td><strong>V</strong>: Visit through Questions</td>
-		<td>Get RPT to think about importance of lesson plan to success or otherwise of lesson
+		<td>Get APT to think about importance of lesson plan to success or otherwise of lesson

 			Link questions to specific Q Standards, particularly those that were a focus of the lesson and part of the RPT’s targets